n2020h/n2020h/README.md

 - 👋 Hi, my name is Neema.
 - 👀 I’m a back end developer currently building skills in data science.
 - 🌱 I work well in Python and most query languages.
-Also have basic skills in C#.
+I also have basic skills in C#.
 - 📫 You can reach me on Telegram @CaptNeems

 <!---